MalloryHuston/code-citation-tips/README.md

 ### Publisher

-Now, here are two methods for citing code from an application created by its publisher, <b>Oregon State University, School of Electrical Engineering and Computer Science</b>, retrieved on September 4, 2025:
+Now, here are two methods for citing code from an application created by its publisher — <b>Oregon State University, School of Electrical Engineering and Computer Science</b> — retrieved on September 4, 2025:

 1. You can cite your code in your written report or your `README.md` file.
 Here is an example on how to cite code in a written document: